AdityaPartole/ControlWeb/README.md

 - `\math\` contains the math services (ex. _complexAnalysisService_)
 - `\test\` contains the services' tests (ex. _plotsTests_), which can be executed from the main JS file _script.js_
 - `\util\` contains any general-purpose utility code & services (ex. _loggingService_)

-## License

-ControlWeb is distributed under the MIT License, included in the 'LICENCE.TXT' file.
-Copyright (C) 2023 Aditya Partole